PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 4. The number of observations per distance is very small in some contexts.
 For example, less than 100 observations per IPD are used in the graph of mCHH co-occurence in the "random" context (Sup.
 Fig. 9).

 ### \cite{Lister:2011kg}
-\cite{Lister:2011kg} is an extension of~\cite{Lister:2009hy}.
+\cite{Lister:2011kg} is an extension of \cite{Lister:2009hy}.
 Here the authors studied 15 methylC-seq datas, 4 of which were from previous publications.
 These samples came a variety of tissues but can be classified as being either from a cell line that is embryonic stem cell (ESC), induced pluripotent stem cell (iPSC), differentiated cell or _in vitro_ differentiated from pluripotent cell (IVD).

-\cite{Lister:2011kg} used the same analysis methods as they did in~\cite{Lister:2009hy}.
+\cite{Lister:2011kg} used the same analysis methods as they did in \cite{Lister:2009hy}.
 Namely, methylcytosines were identified using the Binomial test and DMRs were identified using a sliding window approach.
 The details of the DMR finder are more complicated due to the larger sample size and multiple comparisons made between the 4 classes of cell type.
 For two-group comparisons, the average (smoothed) $\beta$-values in each window were tested for a mean difference using a Wilcoxon test.
 For multi-group comparisons, the Wilcoxon test was replaced by a Kruskall-Wallis one-way analysis of variance.
 The authors corrected the resulting P-values using the Benjamini-Hochberg method (__CITE__).
 Putative DMRs were those with an adjusted P-value < 0.01 and were also required to have a mean-difference greater than some threshold.

 A sliding window approach was also used to identify partially methylated domains.
 The authors did not investigate the dependence structure of DNA methylation.

 ### \cite{Lister:2013et}
 \cite{Lister:2013et} used methylC-seq to study 5mc and TAB-seq to study 5hmC in neurons and glial cells from the frontal cortex of human and mouse samples.
 The authors reported that non-CpG methylation was the dominant form of 5mC in neurons but not in glial cells.

-The analysis of 5mC used a similar strategy to that in both~\cite{Lister:2009hy} and ~\cite{Lister:2011kg}.
+The analysis of 5mC used a similar strategy to that in both \cite{Lister:2009hy} and  \cite{Lister:2011kg}.
 Firstly, methylcytosines were identifed, however, it appears that rather than identifying these on a per-sample basis with a binomial test, they now did this by testing all samples with a $\chi^2$ goodness-of-fit test (__ASK TERRY: they actually reference a stats paper that descibes a root-mean test rather than reference their papers that use the binomial test; are the two equivalent?__).
 DMRs were again constructed using a sliding window approach and were subjected to _post-hoc_ filters.

 ### \cite{Li:2010fb}
 \cite{Li:2010fb} report the methylome of a single sample.
 They used WGBS to study 5mC from peripheral blood mononuclear cells (PBMCs) from an Asian man whose genome had also been used to create the Han Chinese reference genome.

 The authors used the simple $m$ and $u$ read-counting estimators of $M$ and $U$, subject to some filtering of the reads.
-The authors used the Binomial model from~\cite{Lister:2008bh} to identify methylcytosines.
+The authors used the Binomial model from \cite{Lister:2008bh} to identify methylcytosines.
 As they only had the one sample, many of the analyses were descriptive.
 For example, they looked at the distribution of $\beta$-values 20 different genomic elements such as CGIs, UTRs and repetive sequences.

 The authors looked at the autocorrelation of $\beta$-values across a range of genomic elements.
-They reported a $~170$nt periodicity in the autocorrelation plot of CpG methylation, similar to that found by~\cite{Cokus:2008fc} in _Arabidopsis_.
-They did not find evidence of any smaller periodicities such as the 8-10nt periodicity reported by~\cite{Cokus:2008fc} and~\cite{Lister:2009hy}.
+They reported a $~170$nt periodicity in the autocorrelation plot of CpG methylation, similar to that found by \cite{Cokus:2008fc} in _Arabidopsis_.
+They did not find evidence of any smaller periodicities such as the 8-10 bp periodicity reported by \cite{Cokus:2008fc} and \cite{Lister:2009hy}.

 The $~170$nt periodicity can be seen in the autocorrelation plots and was confirmed by Fourier analysis.
 They found that the autocorrelation of $\beta$-values is stronger when considering pairs of $\beta$-values from the same DNA strand than those from opposite strands.
 Furthermore, they found this autocorrelation was stronger in some genomic elements than others.

-The authors compared the PBMC methylome to the IMR90 methylome from~\cite{Lister:2009hy} to identify tissue-specific DMRs (tDMRs).
+The authors compared the PBMC methylome to the IMR90 methylome from \cite{Lister:2009hy} to identify tissue-specific DMRs (tDMRs).
 DMR testing was done by forming regions containing 5 CpGs and comparing methylation levels between PBMC and IMR90 using Fisher's exact test, presumably by aggregating read counts across all CpGs in the window.
 Regions with a P-value $< 10^{-20}$, at least a two-fold difference in methylation between PBMC and IMR90 were declared  tDMRs.
 Neighbouring tDMRs were joined if they were 'consistent'.

 Because the genome of the individual had already been sequenced, this allowed them to study allele-specific methylation (ASM).
 They extracted all reads overlapping a heterozygous SNP and then looked at methylation levels from reads containing each allele.

-### \cite{Hansen:2011gu} and~\cite{Hansen:2012gr}
+### \cite{Hansen:2011gu} and \cite{Hansen:2012gr}

-~\cite{Hansen:2012gr} describes a method for identifying DMRs between two groups of samples.
-This method was first used in~\cite{Hansen:2011gu} to identify DMRs in colon cancer tumours.
-As part of their study,~\cite{Hansen:2011gu} performed WGBS on 3 colon cancer samples and their matched normal mucosa, as well as of 2 colon adenomas[^adenoma].
+ \cite{Hansen:2012gr} describes a method for identifying DMRs between two groups of samples.
+This method was first used in \cite{Hansen:2011gu} to identify DMRs in colon cancer tumours.
+As part of their study, \cite{Hansen:2011gu} performed WGBS on 3 colon cancer samples and their matched normal mucosa, as well as of 2 colon adenomas[^adenoma].
 The statistical method they developed, which they call `BSmooth`, are implemented in the R/Bioconductor package `bsseq`.
-I will describe `BSmooth` and then explain how it was used, in a modified form, in~\cite{Hansen:2011gu}.
+I will describe `BSmooth` and then explain how it was used, in a modified form, in \cite{Hansen:2011gu}.

 [^adenoma]: An adenoma is a benign tumour formed from glandular structures in epithelial tissue (__SOURCE: google.com__)